Profile card with pseudo backgrounds and accessible list

 I hope to hear from you about this.
 Thank you ~

-1@grace-snowPosted almost 4 years ago@axevldk for years that's how I did it actually.
+1@grace-snowPosted about 4 years ago@axevldk for years that's how I did it actually.
 But in my new job, the convention is to only nest children that depend on the parent - so direct children selectors, pseudo selectors, media queries.
 The reason is that it's much easier to read, to search for classes when bug fixing, and to isolate what elements you're working on at a quick glance.

 Since working there over the last month, Im feeling the benefit and decided to start following that in personal projects too.